 Yi-Hsuan "Emmy" Wu

 She is board certified by the American Board of Otolaryngology.
-In addition to general otolaryngology, she has special interest in the treatment of hearing loss with cochlear implants, chronic ear disease, Meniere’s disease and other vestibular disorders.
+In addition to general otolaryngology, she has special interest in the treatment of hearing loss with cochlear implants, complex middle ear surgery, chronic ear disease, Meniere’s disease and other vestibular disorders.
 She is also a member of the American Academy of Otolaryngology – Head & Neck Surgery, Travis County Medical Society, Texas Medical Association, Texas Association of Otolaryngology, and Austin Society of Otolaryngology.
-She is also serves on the board for the Texas School for the Deaf.
+She served for six years on the board for the Texas School for the Deaf.

-In her spare time, Dr. Wu enjoys participating in medical mission work and has done medical mission trips to Mexico, Nicaragua, Rwanda, and Guatemala.
+In her spare time, Dr. Wu enjoys spending time with her family and participating in medical mission work and has done medical mission trips to Mexico, Nicaragua, Rwanda, and Guatemala.
 She also enjoys spending time running, traveling, and being in the outdoors.
 She has completed 6 marathons, including the Boston Marathon, and has plans to do more.
 On weekends, you will find her on one of the many picturesque trails in central Texas.